romtaugranot/unit-nest/README.md

 .mockImplementation(provider, method, fn)
 Replace a provider method with a custom implementation.

-.spyOnSelf(method, impl?)
+.spyOnSelf(method, returnValue)
+Spy on the CUT's own methods and mock their return values.

+.spyOnSelfAsync(method, returnValue)
+Spy on the CUT's own async methods and mock their return values.

+.spyOnSelfThrow(method, error)
+Spy on the CUT's own methods and mock them to throw errors.

+.spyOnSelfImplementation(method, implementation)
-Spy on or override the CUT’s own methods.
+Spy on the CUT's own methods and replace them with custom implementations.

 .mockModuleReturn(moduleName, fnName, value)
 Mock external modules (axios, fs, fs/promises).